nudon/ubiquitous-chainsaw/README.md

 http://www.iowahills.com/A7ExampleCodePage.html

-Original code is from kiss_fft and Iowa Hills Software are respectively contained in "kissfft" and "Iowa_Hills_Source_Code_Kit" folders
+Original code from kiss_fft and Iowa Hills Software are respectively contained in "kissfft" and "Iowa_Hills_Source_Code_Kit" folders
 Made very little adjustments to makefiles and such to get the code to compile and link